hpi-bp1819-naumann/shift-detector/docs/source/checks/sorensen_dice.rst

 Result
 ++++++

-The Sørensen Dice Check produces the following output:
+The :ref:`sorensen_dice` produces the following output:

 ::